BhuvneshKumarAnand/Meal-App/README.md

   - Display a persistent list of all favorite meals.
   - Each meal in the list has a "Remove from Favorites" button to remove it from the list.

+- **reset button**
+  - resets the page but the item on favorite list remains intact.

+- **Contact Us Dropdown**
+  - contains the link to my Linkedin & Github

 ## Getting Started

 ### Prerequisites